 library(RColorBrewer)

 Data set: We visualize the data set on Indonesia’s mobile phone market sales in the first half of 2020 (https://www.kaggle.com/kurniakh/marketplace-data).
+Note this is a different data set from the previous treemap example.

 phone=read.csv("data/phone_sunburst.csv",header = TRUE)